d-language-server/dls/README.md

 - Symbol searching
 - Symbol highlighting
 - Documentation on hover
+- Symbol renaming at module level (not accross entire projects)
 - Random, frustrating crashes

 Dub packages used (the stuff doing the actual hard work):